Quick Answer

 Retailers often want customer-generated photos for social proof or future promotions.
 A QR code near a display or fitting area can explain how to share photos and where they go.

-Lauren runs a home goods shop and hosts a holiday decorating demo.
-A printed QR code on the counter links to an upload page for event photos.
+A home goods shop hosting a holiday decorating demo might place a printed QR code on the counter linking to an upload page for event photos.
 Customers scan while they wait to check out.

 Professional documentation